 The Cherokee people are an Iroquoian-speaking group of Native Americans.
-They inhabited a vast region covering southwestern North Carolina, southeastern Tennessee, edges of western South Carolina, northeastern Georgia and northeastern Alabama.
-They lived in numerous permanent villages and farmed their land.
+Their territory covered a vast mountainous region in south-western North Carolina, south-eastern Tennessee, edges of western South Carolina, north-eastern Georgia and north-eastern Alabama.

 In 1540, the Spanish conquistador Hernando de Soto reached the territory of the Cherokee people.

 From 1629, the Cherokee people had frequent contacts with English traders from Virginia and Carolina who were interested by the high quality deerskins produced by the Cherokee.

 In 1654, 600 to 700 Cherokee established a town at the Falls of the James River (present-day Richmond, Virginia) on vacated Powhatan lands.
 This was attacked by the English and 100 Pamunkey allies who were defeated by the Cherokee.
 The English surrendered and agreed to peace.
 There are no further records of the town.

 In the 1660s, the Cherokee people welcomed a band of Shawnee in their territory, whom had been displaced south by several factors including disrupted trade networks, disease and raids by slavers from Virginia.

 By 1670, the Cherokee were in possession of firearms.
 The English established the first permanent settlement in South Carolina.

 In 1673 two Englishmen – the first to visit their territory – accompanied by Oconeechee people visited the Cherokee in an attempt to establish trade.
 Gabriel Arthur went back with trade goods including guns, axes, beads and cloth, staying at Chota for a year before returning.
 During this time the Cherokee were at war with the Shawnee.
 Still in 1673, Cherokee bands raided Spanish settlements in Florida.

 From 1689, the Cherokee people generally sided with the British in their numerous wars against the French.